CSIR NET Mathematics Syllabus 2022

 - Descriptive Statistics, Exploratory Data Analysis

 CSIR NET Mathematics PDF file is available for download at the URL below.
-The CSIR has released the important topics for the maths in a portable document format file.
+CSIR has released the important topics for maths in a PDF format file.
 Keep the downloaded CSIR NET Mathematical Science PDF to access it anytime while studying.
 The whole syllabus is included in the PDF.

 CSIR NET Mathematics Syllabus in detail